kiri-vadivelu/kiri-vadivelu/README.md

 ### Cause & Contributions:

 Love my city, love my people but hate poverty and homelessness. <br/>
-If you would like to contribute to the good cause at www.acorncanada.org.
+If you would like to contribute to the good cause, please join www.acorncanada.org.

 ### Statistics